KTH-RPL/DeFlow/README.md

 ## 1. Run & Train

 Note: Prepare raw data and process train data only needed run once for the task.
-No need to run till you delete all data.
+No need repeat the data process steps till you delete all data.

 ### Data Preparation

-Check [dataprocess/README.md](dataprocess/README.md#argoverse-20) for downloading tips for the raw Argoverse 2 dataset
+Check [dataprocess/README.md](dataprocess/README.md#argoverse-20) for downloading tips for the raw Argoverse 2 dataset.

 Maybe you only want to have the mini processed dataset to try the code quickly, We directly provide one scene inside `train` and `val`.
 It already converted to `.h5` format and processed with the label data.
 <!-- You can download it from [Zenodo](https://zenodo.org/record/12632962) and extract it to the data folder. -->